jdvgsa/a6-skeleton/README.md

 My goal was to be able to have my nav menu items link to another page of my website.
 I constantly got error messages saying 404 Not found, so I used the search term [How to make multiple pages with svelte], this turned out to be a terrible search term as all the top links were vague and did not give me a solution to my problems.
 I refined my search with the key term ["Svelte Routing"], and ["Multiple routes Svelte"].
 These search terms took me to the correct links of [https://learn.svelte.dev/tutorial/params], and [https://kit.svelte.dev/docs/routing].
 By reading the docs rigorously I was finally able to make my Contact, About, and Gallery section in my nav route to the appropriate locations.

+## Project Overview

+Idea is for the website to feature major sports leagues, as well as have relevant information about the teams.
+Nav Bar Menu items are fully functional and links you to different pages [slug routing].
+List was displayed in card format and they were 9 NBA Teams.
+Footer GitHub Logo is is fully functional and links to my GitHub repository page.
+Contact page is functional, input fields with a submit button that will take you back to the homepage imitating a real successful submission on a form area on websites.

 ## Attributions

 SVG Logos were all taken from wikipedia.
 Here are all the links.